rgordon95/erc20Test/README.md

 # truffleFrameworkEx folder
-    Shows typical structure of a truffle framework project using Voter.sol example as well contains unit testing, truffle config, deployment logic, interaction logic and the above mentioned voter contract
+    Shows typical structure of a truffle framework project using Voter.sol example as well contains unit testing, truffle config, deployment logic, interaction logic and the above mentioned voter contract.

 # truffleRefactor folder
     this folder uses the same code found in the voterDeployWeb3Ex folder but